thomasphilip6/dualq_kinematics/README.md

 This second approach requires fewer arithemetic approaches and is therefore faster.
 For example, this is particularly usefull when forward kinematics is used in an optimization problem needing a huge number of forward kinematics computations to converge.

 The package is based on ROS2 Humble.
 In this repository, the dual quaternions is built using Eigen library, to ensure compatbility with MoveIt and others.
+The DualQuaternion and ScrewCoordinates are templates to follow Eigen's logic

 ---